KorsarOfficial/Gravity-Cubes-2D/README.md

 - Number of particles
 - Camera position and zoom level

-## Custom Levels
+## Technical Details

-You can create custom levels by saving your game setup and renaming the save file to `level1.txt`, `level2.txt`, or `level3.txt`.
+The entire application is built using Taichi Lang, which provides:
+- Parallel physics computations on CPU and GPU
+- Automatic vectorization and parallelization
+- Rendering through Taichi UI
+- User input handling

+The codebase leverages Taichi's kernels and fields for:
+- Efficient storage and manipulation of simulation data
+- Parallelized physics calculations
+- High-performance rendering
+- Optimized collision detection

 ## Extending the Game

 The codebase is designed to be extensible.
-You can add new object types, physics behaviors, or game mechanics by modifying the appropriate classes in `main.py`.
+You can add new object types, physics behaviors, or game mechanics by modifying the appropriate functions in `main.py`.

 ## License